How to Become a Connecticut School Counselor

 You must pass the content area assessment for your certification through the Praxis I Pre-Professional Skills Tests (PPST) and II examinations.
 For more information, call (860) 713-6969

-As a Connecticut school counselor, you will be needing to earn a special services certification.
+As a Connecticut school counselor, you will need to earn a special services certification.
 The code for this certification is 120.
-More information about requesting an application and the certification process can be found here.
+More information about the certification process can be found here.

 Eventually you will need to complete a background check.
 However, this is not usually done until the point of hire.
 Of course if you have already been a teacher in Connecticut, you have already completed this process.